PriyamzZ/Magnetic-tile-defect-cnn/README.md

 # Magnetic Tile Defect Classification (PyTorch)

-This project trains a convolutional neural network (CNN) to classify defects in magnetic tiles using the **Magnetic-Tile-Defect** dataset taken from Kaggle.
+This project trains a CNN to classify defects in magnetic tiles using the **Magnetic-Tile-Defect** dataset taken from Kaggle.

 ## Dataset